mbaumer/us_hep_funding/docs/_states/MI.md

 [MI-01](#MI-01)  [MI-02](#MI-02)  [MI-03](#MI-03)  [MI-04](#MI-04)  [MI-05](#MI-05)  [MI-06](#MI-06)  [MI-07](#MI-07)  [MI-08](#MI-08)  [MI-09](#MI-09)  [MI-10](#MI-10)  [MI-11](#MI-11)  [MI-12](#MI-12)  [MI-13](#MI-13)  [MI-14](#MI-14)

 # MI -- Sen. Gary Peters (D) and  Sen. Debbie Stabenow (D)
+## Committees
+Gary Peters is the #9 Democrat on the Senate Committee on Commerce, Science, and Transportation

+Debbie Stabenow is the #4 Democrat on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```
 In the past 5 years, this state has received: